 Alanya

-The average property price in Alanya is $1,240 per square meter in 2025.
+In 2026, the average property price is $1,350–1,450 per square meter, which is 9–12% higher than in 2025.
 Compared to larger cities like Istanbul and Antalya, Alanya offers more affordable real estate options with attractive rental yields.
-Depending on the area, gross rental yields range from 6% to 11%, with studios and one-bedroom apartments (1+1) in neighborhoods such as Mahmutlar, Oba, Cleopatra, and Tosmur delivering the highest returns.
+Depending on the area, gross rental yields range from 7% to 11%, with studios and one-bedroom apartments (1+1) in neighborhoods such as Mahmutlar, Oba, Cleopatra, and Tosmur delivering the highest returns.

 Izmir

-The average property price in Izmir is approximately $ 1,118–1,139 per square meter in 2025.
+The average property price in 2026 is $1,200–1,280 per square meter, reflecting an increase of approximately 8–12% compared to 2025.
 The city offers stable capital appreciation and strong rental demand, particularly in popular districts such as Konak, Karşıyaka, and Bornova.
 Rental yields range from 5% to 7%, making Izmir attractive for investors looking for consistent returns in a growing market.

 Izmir actively develops its transport network, including a high-speed rail link to Ankara, and remains an important tourist and business hub.
 In December 2024, the city hosted TTI İzmir, the country’s largest tourism exhibition, highlighting its growing role in international tourism.
 This growing infrastructure and tourism contribute to steady population growth and increasing interest in the real estate market, supporting both short-term rental opportunities and long-term investments.